 (See also Overview of Anaerobic Bacteria Overview of Anaerobic Bacteria Bacteria can be classified by their need and tolerance for oxygen: Facultative: Grow aerobically or anaerobically in the presence or absence of oxygen Microaerophilic: Require a low oxygen concentration... read more .)

-The causative organisms, Actinomyces sp (most commonly A. israelii), are often present commensally on the gums, tonsils, and teeth.
-However, many, if not most, infections are polymicrobial, with other bacteria (oral anaerobes, staphylococci, streptococci, Aggregatibacter [previously Actinobacillus] actinomycetemcomitans, Enterobacteriaceae) frequently cultured from lesions.
+The causative organisms, Actinomyces species (most commonly A. israelii), are often present commensally on the gums, tonsils, and teeth and may be present in the intestines and vagina.
+However, many, if not most, infections are polymicrobial, with other bacteria (oral anaerobes, staphylococci, streptococci, Aggregatibacter [previously Actinobacillus] actinomycetemcomitans, Enterobacterales [previously Enterobacteriaceae]) frequently cultured from lesions.

 Actinomycosis most often occurs in adult males and takes several forms:

-Cervicofacial (lumpy jaw): The most common portal of entry is decayed teeth.
+Cervicofacial (lumpy jaw): The most common portal of entry is periodontal disease.

 Thoracic: Pulmonary disease results from aspiration of oral secretions.

 Abdominal: Disease presumably results from a break in the mucosa of a diverticulum or the appendix or from trauma.

 Uterine: This localized pelvic form is a complication of certain types of intrauterine device (IUD).

 Generalized: Rarely, the infection spreads from primary sites, presumably by hematogenous seeding.